 ELS ENGLISH (9ELS) English Language Support.
 Extra support is provided to cater for students who are speakers of other languages.
 Students develop their writing, reading, speaking and listening skills and accuracy.
 The ELS teacher also helps students with language problems that they may encounter in their mainstream classes.
-After reviewing the data from our entrance testing, the ESOL Department will advise which students will be placed in 9ELS.
+The ESOL Department will advise which students will be placed in 9ELS.
 Some students may require only Terms 1 and 2, but for most students the course is for the whole year.